Construction Logo Design Explained

 Choose Your Colors

 Colors can be tricky, but fun.
 There is psychology behind colors, and people associate them with certain feelings or ideas.
-Research other construction, contractor, home builder, and architect logos in your area.
+Research other construction, contractor, home improvement, and architect logos in your area.
 You should try to avoid using the same color combinations as someone else in your area, because that can confuse clients.

 You want to convey a sense of security.
 Your company’s service is to provide shelter and stability whether you construct commercial buildings or houses, so avoid using too many colors.
 Too many colors can make you look unreliable.
 Choose formal colors like brown, magenta, red, and white.
 These are colors the brain associates with buildings and bricks.
 Try to limit the design to two or three colors to create a logo that looks professional and not confused.